vvithurshan/Pairwise-Interaction-Energy-Calculation-With-Python/README.md

 3. Run the script to perform the pairwise energy calculations.
 4. The output will be saved as a pickle file, which can be easily loaded and analyzed using Python.
 5. Analyze the results, including the van der Waals energy, electrostatic energy, and total energy at each frame.
+6. Utilize the calculated pairwise interaction energies as weights to construct a protein network.
+Each residue can be represented as a node, and the energy values can be used as the weights of the edges connecting the nodes.
+7. Analyze the protein network to gain insights into the intermolecular interactions and their strengths within the protein structure.

 ## Requirements